Kuwait Commercial Agency Agreement

 The commercial agency agreement allows foreigners to conduct business in Kuwait through the agent without the need to set-up a legal entity or securing a license.
 The agent and the agency agreement must be registered with the Ministry of Commerce in Kuwait and all contracts and invoices must contain the agent’s name, address, commercial agency agreement registration number.

 Once the agent is registered with the Kuwait Ministry of Commerce, the agent will be responsible for representing the interests of the foreign company in Kuwait.

 The major advantage of registering and setting a commercial agency agreement is that the foreign company does not need to set up the actual business/office in Kuwait.
-If the agent is a reliable, knowledgeable agent after the necessary training, it is a win-win situation for both parties involved.
+If the agent is a reliable and knowledgeable, after the necessary training, it is a win-win situation for both parties involved.
 Since the Arabic language is a must when dealing with the government authorities, your agent will be quite a valuable asset when handing “situations” locally.

 The major disadvantage is that the violation of the local laws and regulations will lead to penalties, which could result in the prohibition of business in Kuwait, ban on the commercial agency’s activities, the deportation of the foreign staff employed (if there were any).
-The reputation of the foreign company may suffer as a result of the above-mentioned.
+The reputation of the foreign company may suffer as a result.

 2 major tips to avoid the above-mentioned:

 - Choose your partner wisely.
 Due diligence is a must (obtain potential agent's copies of the documents, reference letters, contact the reference letter providers, conduct interviews, etc).